St Nazaire Commandos

 O'DONNELL, Laurence Patrick Thompson

-Corporal Laurence O'Donnell, 3 Troop, was wounded and taken prisoner on 28 March 1942 after Operation Chariot at St. Nazaire.
-Embarked for the raid on HMS Cambeltown.
+Laurence P.T.
+O'Donnell from London enlisted in to the Armed Forces on 25 August 1939 later volunteering for the Commandos.
+Corporal O'Donnell, No.2 Commando 3 Troop, was wounded and taken prisoner on 28 March 1942 after Operation Chariot at St. Nazaire.

 OUGHTRED, Neil